 Rachel is a survivor and fairly obviously the final girl - though not all that sympathetic a character, for the most part.
 She's hard and tough because she's had to be.

 Also all of her new coworkers are twats.

 Several scenes were rewritten at McIntosh's behest.
 She saw her character as strong and did not want Heggie to be viewed as a victim or in a sexualised way.
 The filmmakers were also careful not depict Heggie's background of abuse exploitatively. (from Wiki)

 To be honest, no one is particularly likeable in this film, apart from maybe "6" (Cunningham), carrying himself with that sinister ease and who, shortly after he's brought into the building, begins to expose everyone's sins via telepathy and grim flashback.
 Death and impressive gore flows steadily, once it's introduced, with demises ranging from the absurd to the marvelous... until only the new girl remains.

 And man, is there a high concentration of crazy in this place!
 Douglas Russell is immediately repulsive as a self-hating homosexual/psychotically christian Dahmer-like chap, keeping severed heads in his 'fridge and oh, one more thing: he's the police sergeant.

-With a climax that initially feels too bombastic for such a low-key film, it soon comes into focus why the police station needs to be engulfed in flame.
+With a climax that initially feels too bombastic for such a low-key film, it soon comes into focus why.
 To have "6" and Rachel standing toe-to-toe on the front steps as the building burns behind them is such a great image, especially knowing at this point who he is.

 He doesn't just want to save Rachel, he wants to make her his partner in vengeance and the soul collection of those condemned to Hell.
 He is offering her a life punishing those who deserve it, with him by her side.